Bottom Bracket Service: Adjustable Type

 Shimano® Dura-Ace® and XTR®

 These bottom brackets use a cup and cone type system.
 The bearing adjustment is from the left side, similar to other adjustable bottom brackets.
 The bottom bracket uses both a ball bearing and a needle bearing system on left and right side cups.
 When overhauling, it is recommended to leave the needle bearing and ball bearings in the cup.
 Clean by flushing with solvent.

 The non-drive side (left) of the Dura-Ace bottom bracket uses 20 internal splines in the cup.
 These tend to be shallow.
 When adjusting the Dura-Ace, use the BBT-22 or BBT-32 to adjust and hold the cup.
-Secure the lockring with the BBT-7 lockring spanner.
+Secure the lockring with the BBT-7 or HCW-5 lockring spanner.
 Use care to hold the BBT-22 fully into splines of the cup.
 Note in image below the right crankarm is mounted.
 Use this as a lever when checking for play.

 Adjustable type XTR BB-950 use the BBT-8 for both drive and non-drive cups.
 The lockring is the BBT-7 (as seen in the image below) or HCW-5.
 The procedures for service are similar to the procedure described above.